alexoconner/react-slide-me/README.md

 React component written in ES6 for creating slideshows/carousels with images or (later) html using CSS3 animations.

-`Note` This is still waaay under development.
-However, feel free to try it out!

 ## Installation
 * clone repository
 * `npm install`